Patternslib/Patterns/src/pat/clone/documentation.md

-When creating a ``.pat-clone`` element containing existing clones, it's important that each existing clone either gets the ``clone`` CSS class or that you pass in a unique CSS selector for each clone via the ``clone-element`` argument.
+When creating a ``.pat-clone`` element containing existing clones, it's important that each existing clone either gets the ``clone`` CSS class or that you pass in a unique CSS selector for each clone via the ``clone-element`` property.
 This allows the pattern to properly determine how many existing clones there are to start with.

 #### Incrementation of values in clones